Episode 7 (Tá no Ar)

 The seventh episode of the Brazilian situation comedy Tá no Ar originally aired on the Globo Network on Thursday night, May 22, 2014.
 It was written by series creators Marcelo Adnet and Marcius Melhem, and directed by Maurício Farias.

-The episode received negative reviews from the public by the sequence of "Christians" which satirizes the stereotypes that surround religion, as the payment of tithes and gospel teachings.
+The episode received negative reviews from the public by the sequence of "Believers" which satirizes the stereotypes that surround religion, as the payment of tithes and gospel teachings.
 According to Ibope, the episode were watched by 1.52 million viewers during their original broadcast in Greater São Paulo area.